kellpossible/doublecount/README.md

 # Doublecount

-A double entry accounting system/library.
+A double entry accounting system/library for Rust.